 But for these progress notes to be useful, there are certain matters to be mindful of when creating a SOAP note.

 1. Subjective: Gather Information

 Interview the patient.
 You can ask how they’re feeling or what symptoms they’ve been experiencing recently to find out what to consider in your treatment plan.
 Collect as much information as possible based on what the patient can tell you about their condition.
 While you can never rely on a nonmedical professional’s prognosis, you have to agree that no one knows their body more than themselves.
 That is why you must document the patient’s own words to keep insights about their condition completely accurate.
-You must also take a patient’s personal or medical issues into account, as this may also play a part in their performance.
+You must also take a patient’s personal or medical issues into account, as this may also play a part in their performance plan.

 What to Avoid: Refrain from adding comments that lack supporting evidence.
-Your statements will remain an opinion until you have enough facts to prove otherwise, which is why it’s best to include only what is relevant to the case to avoid problems down the line.
+Your planning statements will remain an opinion until you have enough facts to prove otherwise, which is why it’s best to include only what is relevant to the case to avoid problems down the line.

 2. Objective: Make Observations